 - Theoretically optimal, though can't be implemented. - Useful as a standard of comparison run program once on simulator to collect data on page references, again to determine performance with this "algorithm".
-(Not clear that this is really possible with multiprogramming.)
+(Not clear that this is really possible with multiprogramming, i.e., more than one process active.)